SummerSlam (2014): Aftermath

 The Authority revealed a new belt (subsequently retiring the Big Gold Belt) to represent the WWE World Heavyweight Championship which was presented to Brock Lesnar.
-On the August 19 edition of Main Event, Triple H announced later that John Cena would invoke his rematch clause at Night of Champions.
+On the August 19 episode of Main Event, Triple H announced later that John Cena would invoke his rematch clause at Night of Champions.

 After winning back the Divas Championship, Paige and AJ Lee continued their rivalry, with AJ twice distracting Paige and thus causing Paige to lose during matches against Natalya.
-The Authority made a Triple Threat match, adding Nikki Bella set for Night of Champions.
+The Authority made a triple threat match, adding Nikki Bella set for Night of Champions.

-On the August 25 edition of Raw, Cesaro defeated Rob Van Dam in a rematch to become the number one contender for Sheamus' WWE United States Championship.
-The match was officially confirmed by WWE on August 29 when it was announced that the championship match will take place at Night of Champions.
+On the August 25 episode of Raw, Cesaro defeated Rob Van Dam in a rematch to become the number one contender for Sheamus' United States Championship.
+The match was officially confirmed by WWE on August 29 when it was announced that the championship match would take place at Night of Champions.

-After defeating Jack Swagger in a Flag match, Rusev was celebrating his victory until he was attacked by Mark Henry.
+After defeating Jack Swagger in a flag match, Rusev was celebrating his victory until he was attacked by Mark Henry.
 In the ensuing weeks, they would interfere in each other's matches.
 Henry then challenged Rusev to a match at Night of Champions vowing to be the first to beat Rusev.

-Chris Jericho's feud with Bray Wyatt ended on the September 8 edition of Raw, with Wyatt defeating Jericho in a steel cage match.
+Chris Jericho's feud with Bray Wyatt ended on the September 8 episode of Raw, with Wyatt defeating Jericho in a Steel Cage match.

-Also on the September 8 edition, Roman Reigns defeated Randy Orton by disqualification in a rematch after Rollins and Kane interfered.
+Also on the September 8 episode, Roman Reigns defeated Randy Orton by disqualification in a rematch after Rollins and Kane interfered.
 The steel cage used in the Wyatt vs. Jericho match was lowered.
 In the cage, Reigns initially gained the upper hand on Orton before Rollins and Kane were able to get in.
 Orton hit Reigns with a steel chair that Rollins retrieved under the ring and Rollins performed a curb stomp on Reigns onto the chair.